Alonso-del-Arte/floating-point-library/Basics.md

 curiosity except that a lot of devices are still running Java 8 and Java 11, and maybe some non-LTS versions prior to Java 17.

+### Java and canonical NaN

+Despite the wide ranges of possible NaN values in 32- and 64-bit floating point, in Java most of the time there are only two NaN values which are said to be "canonical."
+They have the bit patterns 7FC0 0000 and 7FF8 0000 0000 0000

 FINISH WRITING

 FINISH WRITING